-Blame your kids—you’re going grey.
+Blame your kids — you’re going grey.
 It’s not so bad.
 Silver foxes are still in style and, hey, anything beats being bald.
 But why are you going grey like that?
-Why does grey hair start at the temples?
-Why do beards change hue?
+Why does hair turn grey at the temples first?
+Why do you have dark hair but a grey beard?
 Why can’t your eyebrows just match your chest hair?

 Scientists aren’t sure.
 There have been almost no studies on hair greying patterns, and preliminary surveys suggest we may not even really go grey at the temples first.
-But there’s a lot of research out there on what makes hair go grey in the first place, and the differences between body hair and head hair.
-Just as good?
-You decide.
+But there’s a lot of research out there on what makes hair go grey in the first place, and the differences between body hair and head hair going grey.
 Here’s what we know about going grey.

 The Science Of Going Grey (What We Know)

 You may be grey, but you’re not alone.
-Studies suggest that three-quarters of people between the ages of 45 and 65 have grey hair covering at least one-third of their scalps.
-Men go grey before women, on average, and Asians and Africans have fewer grey hairs than Caucasians.
+Studies suggest that three-quarters of people between the ages of 45 and 65 have grey hair covering at least one-third of their scalp.
+Men go grey before women, on average, and people with Asian and African ancestry have fewer grey hairs than Caucasians.